-- Preparation of estate plans to include wills and trusts, durable and medical powers of attorney, declarations of guardian for children, and advanced directive to physicians
+Preparation of estate plans to include wills and trusts, durable and medical powers of attorney, declarations of guardian for children, and advanced directives to physicians

 Implement estate planning tools to offer asset protection against potential creditors and judgments

-- Work with clients’ financial advisors to offer hands-on approach in the estate planning process
+Work with clients’ financial advisors to offer a hands-on approach to the estate planning process

-Implemented estate planning tools to maximize transfer of estate and promote efficient probate
+Implemented estate planning tools to maximize the transfer of estate and promote efficient probate

 Guardianship is a court-established relationship between two parties: a “ward” and a “guardian.”
 A “ward” is an individual who is experiencing some type of incapacity which requires the appointment of a trusted individual to make decisions on the ward’s behalf, known as a “guardian.”
 The term “incapacity” is defined in the Texas Estates Code, but it can range anywhere from a minor who has inherited money or other assets from an estate (usually an intestate situation), or a child who turned 18 who suffers from a severe cause of autism or intellectual disability who still needs a parent to make decisions for them, to an elderly parent experiencing dementia or Alzheimer’s.

-When a loved one is experiencing an incapacity, a guardianship may be necessary.
-Our team of attorneys at Rosenblatt have experience in helping clients through all different types of guardianship, including both minor and adult guardianships, temporary and permanent guardianships, and guardianships of the person and/or estate.
+When a loved one is experiencing an incapacity, guardianship may be necessary.
+Our team of attorneys at ROSENBLATT LAW FIRM has experience in helping clients through all different types of guardianship, including both minor and adult guardianships, temporary and permanent guardianships, and guardianships of the person and/or estate.

-- Prepare and submit annual reports and accountings for existing guardianships
+Prepare and submit annual reports and accountings for existing guardianship